 How Content Marketing has changed over the years

 In the early days blogging with posts that had no visuals or other fancy aids was considered attractive because people had the time to read through articles and blogs in order to extract the information that they needed.
-The fast paced world that we live in today is completely different.
+The fast-paced world that we live in today is completely different.
 It is a time of videos and visual effects.
-This can be understood by the fact that Facebook executives have said that in the next 5 years, all the content on their website will be videos only.
+This can be understood by the fact that Facebook executives have said that in the next 5 years, all the content on their Website will be videos only.
 So where has content marketing gone then?

 It has moved to social media platforms like Instagram and Snapchat and has been renamed microblogging.
 As the name suggests, microblogging refers to blogging but using smaller texts and more visual support.
 The human brain processes visuals almost 60,000 times faster than words, which is why images and videos catch more attention than any other form of communication.
 As a result, the long boring word posts have now transformed into shorter more attractive captions on images and videos.

-Don’t think however, that the entire art of long post blogging has converted to microblogging.
+Don’t think, however, that the entire art of long post blogging has converted to microblogging.
 There are still people out there who love to read and then extract relevant information from the post that matters to them.
 This has given rise to niche targeting; a concept that encourages breaking down target audience into smaller bunches based on some similar characteristic like age, gender or any other relevant factor.
-This allows creation of more personalized to target smaller segments of society.
+This allows the creation of more personalized to target smaller segments of society.

 How this has impacted architects and their personal branding

-The evolution of content marketing has had an effect on many different fields of marketing and personal branding of architects is one of the most important of these.
+The evolution of content marketing has had an effect on many different fields of marketing and personal Branding of architects is one of the most important of these.
 Architects are individuals that are known on the basis of their work and art that is not judged collectively.

-This means that for them personal branding is one of the most essential elements that helps them show their skills to the world and in turn attract clients for various projects.
+This means that for them personal branding is one of the most essential elements that help them show their skills to the world and in turn attract clients for various projects.
 With the evolution of marketing in general and content marketing in particular, their methods for advertising and using digital mediums for personal branding have also changed.

 Content types that are most effective

 The types of content that generate the greatest amount of interests for interior designers and architects have now become ones that cater to audiences on a smaller scale and answer the queries that they have on certain subjects.
-People are no longer interested in reading about generic topics that talk about tips and tricks in which a certain job is done because a lot of that is already available on the internet.
+People are no longer interested in reading About generic topics that talk about tips and tricks in which a certain job is done because a lot of that is already available on the internet.
 What they require now is for someone to answer their specific questions and clear their ambiguities.
 Here are a few types of these posts:

 Thought provoking posts